Dipayan Dhar Profile Picture

 January 2026 – April 2026 · St. John’s, NL, Canada

-• Designed a priority-based onboard telemetry and data handling system for the MUNStar-1 CubeSat, implementing structured file-based storage and retrieval for satellite telemetry data.
+• Designed a priority-based onboard telemetry and data handling architecture for the MUNStar-1 CubeSat, implementing structured file storage and retrieval for satellite telemetry data.

-• Developed embedded C software for telemetry collection, request handling, and file management within a modular Mission Control Subsystem
+• Developed embedded C software for telemetry collection, request handling, and file management within the spacecraft Mission Control Subsystem.

-• Validated system behavior on a ZedBoard FPGA platform through unit and system-level testing.
+• Validated telemetry and storage functionality on a ZedBoard FPGA platform through unit and system-level testing.

-• Defined and encoded telemetry data structures using Protocol Buffers (Protobuf) to standardize communication between spacecraft subsystems and ground-station telemetry systems.
+• Defined and encoded telemetry data structures using Protocol Buffers (Protobuf) to standardize communication between spacecraft subsystems and ground-station telemetry interfaces.

 MUN Faculty of Engineering and Applied Science